Cheat Sheet

 When a policyholder dies within the first 2-3 years, insurers investigate the claim more aggressively than at any other stage.
 They request hospital records, pharmacy bills, previous insurance applications, and sometimes even testimony from the policyholder’s doctor.

 The logic is straightforward.
 If someone buys a ₹1 crore policy and dies 18 months later, the insurer wants to know whether they were already sick when they applied.
-IRDAI mandates that claims must be settled or disputed within 30 days, and investigation must conclude within 6 months.
+IRDAI mandates that straightforward claims must be settled within 15 days, and investigated claims within 45 days (2024 Master Circular).
 But the investigation itself can be thorough.

-From the 173 NCDRC cases we analysed, non-disclosure was cited in 113 (65.3%).
+From the 782 court cases we analysed, non-disclosure was cited in 587 (59.1%).
 Of the small number where we could calculate the gap between policy purchase and death, 9 out of 10 deaths happened within 2 years of buying the policy.
 That’s not a coincidence.
 Early deaths trigger the most scrutiny.

 What this means for you